-notes-which do not have statutory force, but are included for interpretation purposes (e.g. a note in clause 16 identifies the relevant provisions of the Act relating to exempt development).
-Notes used in the standard

-- instrument will be replicated in councils' gazetted LEPs - directions-which relate to the form and content of LEPs.
+- notes which do not have statutory force, but are included for interpretation purposes.
+Notes used in the standard instrument will be replicated in councils' published LEPs - directions which relate to the form and content of LEPs.
 Councils must give effect to any relevant directions when preparing their LEPs.
-Unlike notes, the directions used in the standard instrument will not be replicated in councils' gazetted LEPs - bracketed words in italics-which are to be replaced by the appropriate local provision wherever they appear, e.g. inserting the name of the local government area.
+Unlike notes, the directions used in the standard instrument will not be replicated in councils' published LEPs - When the order is amended to make changes to the mandatory provisions of the standard instrument, then any LEP (or draft plan) that adopts those provisions will be automatically amended to reflect the changes (section 3.20(4) of the Act).